Contexter/FountainAI/episodes/episode3.md

 ## Integrating with CI/CD Pipeline

 We need to ensure that our CI/CD pipeline can build, push, and deploy the Docker Compose stack.
-We'll update our CI/CD pipeline scripts to include these steps.
+We'll update our CI/CD pipeline scripts to include these steps, leveraging the secrets management from Episode 2.

+### How the CI/CD Pipeline Manages Secrets Injection into the Docker Compose File

+The CI/CD pipeline leverages the `Manage Secrets` action to securely inject secrets into the Docker Compose file.
+Here's how it works:

+1. **Define Secrets in CI/CD Environment**:
+   - Secrets such as `DATABASE_URL`, `REDIS_URL`, `REDISAI_URL`, `DB_NAME`, `DB_USER`, and `DB_PASSWORD` are securely stored in the CI/CD environment (e.g., GitHub Secrets).

+2. **Manage Secrets Action**:
+   - The `Manage Secrets` action retrieves these secrets from the CI/CD environment and sets them as environment variables for subsequent steps in the workflow.

+3. **Docker Compose File Configuration**:
+   - The `docker-compose.yml` file is configured to use environment variables for sensitive information.
+Placeholders like `${DATABASE_URL}` are used in the `docker-compose.yml` file.
+   - When the pipeline runs, the environment variables set by the `Manage Secrets` action replace these placeholders with actual values.

+4. **Pipeline Workflow**:
+   - The workflow uses the `Manage Secrets` action to validate and export secrets.
+   - The `Setup Environment` action prepares the VPS environment.
+   - The `Build Project` action builds the Docker image, ensuring that the environment variables are available during the build process.
+   - The `Deploy Project` action deploys the Docker Compose stack, injecting the secrets into the running containers.

 ### Update the Environment Setup Action

-We'll update the environment setup action to include the installation of Docker and Docker Compose.

-Create a file named `update_setup_environment_action.sh` with the following content:
+To securely manage SSH keys, we will use `ssh-agent` to handle the SSH key in-memory, avoiding writing it to disk.
+Here is the revised `update_setup_environment_action.sh`:

 ```sh
 #!/bin/bash